Warzone2100/warzone2100/doc/Behavior.md

 This file describes what are primary and secondary states before/after a test.
 It doesn't describe what one *wants* to happen, only facts.

-If what you are currently experiencing in the game doesn't not correspond to description in this file, then you should either update this file, or to file a bug report.
+If what you are currently experiencing in the game does not correspond to description in this file, then you should either update this file, or to file a bug report.

-Please do explicitely specify which version has been tested on: unintended changes in behaviors between releases makes it impossible to leave the versionning implicit.
+Please do explicitly specify which version has been tested on: unintended changes in behaviors between releases makes it impossible to leave the versioning implicit.

-Do explicitely specify what is secondary state before/after your test, don't rely on your assumptions: de-select then re-select the unit once again, so that UI has no chance of being stuck/stale.
+Do explicitly specify what is secondary state before/after your test, don't rely on your assumptions: de-select then re-select the unit once again, so that UI has no chance of being stuck/stale.